 Nate Lease, trombone

-Student instructors, with permission of the faculty, are also available for all instruments and for theory, composition, and improvisation lessons.
+Shepherd University student instructors, with permission of the faculty, are also available to teach all instruments and for theory, composition, and improvisation lessons.

 Music Teachers National Association (MTNA) Parent and Student resources for Making the Most of Music Study